-The Commissioner is looking forward to continuing her work with the Renters Advisory Group, her Community of Practice and Stakeholder Reference Group in 2020.
+The Commissioner is looking forward to continuing her work with the Renters Advisory Group, her Community of Practice Committee and Stakeholder Reference Group in 2021.

-If you wish to let the Commissioner know about an emerging systemic issue you and your community faces please Tell Your Story here .
+Let the Commissioner know about emerging systemic issues that you and your community face.

 Update: Stakeholder Reference Group